 Vertical integration makes it possible for us to establish and deliver on commitments to environmental stewardship, sustainability, health and safety, and social responsibility.
-New manufacturing technology, combined with the talents of our craftspeople, has made our manufacturing division-the division that is also the base of our stewardship and social responsibility platform-even stronger.

 The continued strengthening of our vertically integrated structure reflects the focused efforts and accomplishments of all our talented associates in North America and elsewhere.
 I would like to thank all of them, as well as our clients and shareholders, for their continued support.
-We look forward to an exciting fiscal 2018 and beyond.
+We look forward to an exciting FY 2019 and beyond.